 - Follow up procedures should check that the bullying has not resumed.

-- HoY will judge the seriousness of the incident.
+- The lead member of staff will judge the seriousness of the incident.
 In the case of a minor ‘one off’ incident, in which no physical harm is done, a reprimand may be sufficient.
-More serious or persistent cases will necessitate the involvement of the Assistant Principal, with responsibility for pastoral and behaviour.
+More serious or persistent cases will necessitate the involvement of the Principal.
 In these cases, parents must be informed and invited into school.

 Once the incident has been dealt with, it is important that there are no further problems.
 The victim must be able to alert the Form Tutor/HoY of any repercussions and strategies should be put into place to allow this to happen.
 Similarly, the bully must be monitored so that no further incidents occur.